Advertisement

 Dandruff is a form of seborrheic dermatitis that can cause a flaky, itchy scalp.

-“Higher androgen levels trigger dandruff, which is why many people with PCOS have this condition,” says Dr. Zuponcic.
+“Higher androgen levels trigger dandruff, which is why you may have this condition if you have PCOS,” says Dr. Zuponcic.
 “If the symptoms bother you, use an OTC dandruff shampoo three to four times a week.
 If the OTC shampoo isn’t effective enough, ask your provider about prescription dandruff treatments.”

 Higher androgen levels in PCOS can cause androgenic alopecia (female pattern baldness).